mikrostew/advent-of-code/2019/day-7.md

 Try every combination of phase settings on the amplifiers.
 What is the highest signal that can be sent to the thrusters?

+Your puzzle answer was `359142`.

+The first half of this puzzle is complete!
+It provides one gold star: *